nogalpaulina/hrs-portlets/README.md

 + `hrsUrlsAsListOfLinks` : JSON suitable for driving a `list-of-links` widget representing the HRS URLs.
 Useful for troubleshooting.

+## Redirector

+The servlet path `/go` takes a request parameter `urlKey`.
+When this is the key to a URL known to HrsUrlsDao, this path redirects the user to that HRS URL.
+When not known, responds 404 NOT FOUND.
+This is a handy way to statically refer in widgets, notifications, etc., to the HRS URLs while getting the tier-appropriate, potentially changing over time implementation of that URL, rather than peppering implementation details of HRS deep links into content.

 ## Local Setup Instructions

 Several property files need to be configured for your local environment before the Portlet will run in your local uPortal server.